ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

 As ModeRNA can only model a single RNA strand, we will model chains C and D separately.
-For this job, we will need to prepare several files.
+For this task we will need to prepare structural templates and sequence alignment files.

 #### 2.4.
 Preparing structural templates for chains C and D.